offensive-packaging/documentation/arp-scan/index.md

  --rtt or -D		Display the packet round-trip time.

+ --limit=<i> or -M <i>	Exit after the specified number of hosts have responded.
+ 			When this option is used arp-scan will exit with status 1 if the number of responding hosts is less than the specified limit.
+This can be used in scripts to check if fewer hosts respond without having to parse the program output.

  Report bugs or send suggestions at https://github.com/royhills/arp-scan See the arp-scan homepage at https://github.com/royhills/arp-scan
  ```